eCHT Research Seminar

 The electronic Computational Homotopy Theory Seminar is an online international research seminar.
 Topics include any part of homotopy theory that has a computational flavor, including but not limited to stable homotopy theory, unstable homotopy theory, chromatic homotopy theory, equivariant homotopy theory, motivic homotopy theory, and K-theory.

-In the 2023-2024 academic year, the seminar will meet about once per month.
-During Winter 2024, the seminar meets on Thursdays from 10:00 am-11:45 am Eastern Time.
+In the 2024-2025 academic year, the seminar will meet about once per month.
+During Fall 2024, the seminar meets on Thursdays from 10:00 am-11:45 am Eastern Time.
 The format is two 45-minute talks separated by a 15-minute coffee break.

 For some talks, a reading group will meet in advance to prepare.

 The current organizers are Dan Isaksen (Wayne State University), J.D.
-Quigley (University of Virginia), Guchuan Li (Peking University), and Jack Carlisle (Notre Dame).
+Quigley (University of Virginia), and Jack Carlisle (Notre Dame).
 Contact any of us for more information.
 The graduate student assistants are Scotty Tilton (UCSD) and Hassan Abdallah (Wayne State University).

 From previous years, talk recordings are available on eCHT Youtube channel.